kjetand/kjetand.github.io/_posts/2021-09-06-test-in-source.md

   that we finally can forget the use of `detail`-namespaces to "hide" implementation details.
 - All other positives with modules.

-> **NOTE** we probably never need to change `main.cpp` nor `test.hpp` again, and we can focus on writing the actual code.
+> **NOTE** if we keep all the code in our library modules, we probably never need to change `main.cpp` nor `test.hpp` ever again.
+> We can focus on writing the actual code rather than finding ways to stitch the code together to make it testable.

 But there are for sure some questions to be asked, and possible negatives:

 - The code base must be compiled at minimum twice, one for the application and again for the unit test suite.
 However, there may be better ways to do it.
 - Does it scale?
-  - Build time in large projects may suffer.
+Build time in large projects may suffer.
+The technique may be difficult to implement with bigger development teams.
-  - How will big development teams handle this technique?
-  - There is no known _large applications_ implemented proving this pattern.
-- We needed to use two macros that are included everywhere: `APP_BUILD_TESTS` and `UNIT_TESTS`.
-Please tell me if you find a better way :)
+- In general we don't like macros, right?
+We needed to use two macros that are included everywhere: `APP_BUILD_TESTS` and `UNIT_TESTS`.
+Please tell me if you find a better way.
 - Today we don't have good support for C++20 modules, both in compilers and in build tools like CMake.
-I got it to work kinda.
+I got it to work, kinda... using some CMake black magic.

 ## References